There are amazing structures all over the planet, and in this post, we’re taking a closer look at some of the most famous towers in the world.

 It’s hard to imagine a tall observation tower being constructed right in the middle of dense rainforest, but that’s exactly where the Amazon Tall Tower Observatory was built.

-It’s situated about 150 kilometers (93 miles) of the 7th-largest city in Brazil named Manaus, in an area of an extremely pristine part of the Amazon rainforest.
+It’s situated about 150 kilometers (93 miles) from the 7th-largest city in Brazil named Manaus, in an area of an extremely pristine part of the Amazon rainforest.

 The tower isn’t a tourist attraction but serves its purpose as a scientific research facility.